Skip to main content

 How do I find out if my business appears in AI search results?

 An AI search visibility tool checks whether your business appears in the answers AI platforms generate for your customers’ questions.
-It works by sending prompts to ChatGPT, Claude, Perplexity, Gemini, and Grok, multiple times each, and cataloguing who gets mentioned.
-The good ones add a layer of intelligence on top: prompts grouped by audience, validated against what AI engines actually search for, scored with enough reliability to mean something.
+It works by sending prompts to ChatGPT, Claude etc., multiple times each, and cataloguing who gets mentioned.
+The good ones go further.
+If you put the hard work in to understand how your audience queries AI, and learn what words AI engines use when they search (something called query fan-out, more on this later), you can start to build a genuinely relevant picture of where you appear.

-I spend a lot of my time at Fifty Five and Five building AI tools that marketers can actually use, and one of the things I keep coming back to is this: you cannot improve what you cannot measure.
-We built our own ai search visibility tool, the GEO conversation opener , specifically so we could baseline a client’s AI visibility before we started any GEO work.
-This blog teaches you what I know about how these tools work, by walking you through how ours works.
-The thinking is the same thinking behind every AI search visibility tool on the market.
-Once you see it, you can pick a tool and use it properly, or you can do a version of this yourself.
+I spend a lot of my time at Fifty Five and Five building AI tools that marketers can use, and one of the things I keep coming back to is this: you cannot improve what you cannot measure.
+We built our own AI search visibility tool, the GEO conversation opener , so we could baseline a client’s AI visibility before starting any GEO work.
+This blog walks you through how it works.
+Once you see it, you can pick any tool and use it properly, or do this yourself.

 The AI visibility gap: why ranking on Google doesn’t mean AI recommends you